ChRe777/RenaissanceOfOperatingsystems/README.md

-# Renaissance of operating systems
+# Renaissance and importance of diversity of operating systems

-The renaissance of operating systems.
+The renaissance of operating systems with a great power of diversity is I believe a must.

 People should help smaller operatings to grow up and be connectable with others os by open standard.